Lost luggage compensation: Claim it now

-To arrive in a new city, halfway across the world only to learn that your luggage has been declared lost may be one of the most frustrating things that can happen to you as a passenger.
-Having to rely only on your hand luggage is never an exciting prospect.
+To arrive in a new city, halfway across the world only to learn that your luggage has been declared lost… That’s one of the most frustrating things that can happen to you as a passenger.
+Having to rely only on your carry-on is never an exciting prospect.

-Sometimes the reason behind your missing luggage can be really simple.
-Often times, when your luggage lands with you it may be offloaded to a different carousel instead of the designated one.
-This is why we would recommend scanning the other conveyor belts at baggage claim before taking any further steps.
+The reason behind your missing suitcase can be really simple.
+When your luggage lands with you it may be offloaded to a different carousel instead of the designated one.
+Scan the other conveyor belts at baggage claim before taking any further steps.

 However, If your luggage is delayed for more than what feels like a reasonable timeframe, don’t leave the airport.
-Instead, start asking questions.

-We recommend heading straight to the terminal’s baggage reclaim desk.
+Start asking questions to try and track your luggage - go to the terminal’s baggage reclaim desk first.

-If you are still unable to find your bag, your best bet would be to speak to the local representative of your airline as soon as possible.
+If you are still unable to find your bag, speak to the local representative of your airline.

 Connecting Flights?—Which airline should you approach?